 We continue to make progress in our commitments to the United Nations 2030 Agenda and in our strategy to combat climate change, which is supported by the following actions:

-• Reduction of our environmental footprint.
-We measure our environmental impact and establish the objectives of reducing emissions and carbon neutrality, through the recently approved Corporate
+- Reduction of our environmental footprint.
+We measure our environmental impact and establish the objectives of reducing emissions and carbon neutrality, through the recently approved Corporate Environmental Footprint Plan 2021-2030.

-With this new Environmental Footprint Plan, the Group is assuming new commitments up to the year 2030:
+With this Environmental Footprint Plan, the Group is assuming new commitments up to the year 2030:

 - Sixty-seven reduction in the Carbon Footprint of the MAPFRE Group associated with the Energy Efficiency and Climate Change Strategic Plan 2014–2020.

-- Commitment to carbon neutrality of the Group’s Iberia territorial area by 2021.
+- Carbon neutrality of the Group’s Iberia territorial area by 2021.

 - Group commitment to carbon neutrality by 2030.